Austio/learning/Ruby/working-with-ruby-threads.md

  - Mutex.synchronize(&block) - runs block, lock/unlock around it
  - Mutex.try_lock - will check if a mutex is already locked, acquiring if it is not locked and returning false otherwise

+#### ConditionVariable API (Chapter 10)
+ - ConditionVariable.wait(mutex) lets other threads run, used inside of a locked mutex
+ - ConditionVariable.signal - Tells mutex paused by condition variable  to run.
+Essentially, wake up 1 thread that is waiting
+ - ConditionVariable.broadcast - Like signal but for all waiting threads

 #### Chapter 1 - Always in a thread
 By default there is always 1 thread, the main one.
 In ruby when this exits all children threads exit.